FalconSoft/Data-Management-Suite/README.md

  - [Reactive Extensions (RX)](http://msdn.microsoft.com/en-gb/data/gg577609.aspx) - is a library to compose asynchronous and event-based programs using observable collections and LINQ-style query operators.
  - [Json.Net](http://json.codeplex.com/) -  is a popular high-performance JSON framework for .NET
  - [log4net](http://logging.apache.org/log4net) - is a logging library
+ - [RabbitMQ](http://www.rabbitmq.com/) - is a message broker to enable communication between the client and server.
  - [Asp.Net SignalR](http://www.asp.net/signalr) -  is a Microsoft Asp.Net technology to enable bi-directional communication between the client and server.
-However, communication layer can be elegantly implemented with other technologies e.g. RabbitMQ, ZeroMQ, Tibco ...
+However, communication layer can be elegantly implemented with other technologies e.g. ZeroMQ, Tibco ...
  - [DevExpress for WPF](https://www.devexpress.com/Products/NET/Controls/WPF) - is a commercial WPF controls library
- - [Extended WPF Toolkit™ Community Edition](https://wpftoolkit.codeplex.com) - is a collection of WPF controls, components and utilities for creating Windows applications.
  - [IronPython](http://ironpython.net) is an open-source implementation of the Python programming language which is tightly integrated with the .NET Framework.
  - [CS Script](http://www.csscript.net/) is a CLR based scripting system which uses ECMA-compliant C# as a programming language.
  - [AvalonEdit](http://avalonedit.net) - is a WPF-based text editor component